Is It Okay to Eat After Brushing Your Teeth? How Long Should You Wait?

 • Screen and assess for oral health issues and teach the patients about standard oral hygiene practices.

-• Inform the patients on dental health and the ways on how they may prevent diseases.
+• Inform the patients on dental health and the ways they may prevent diseases.

 Dental Hygienist vs Dentist: Main Differences